MandaStrong01/mandastrongsstudio1/START_HERE.md

    ```
    https://console.cloud.google.com
    ```

-2. **Create a new project:**
+   **USE EMAIL:** SimplyLilibet@gmail.com

-   - Click "New Project" at the top
+2. **Select your existing project:**
-   - Name it: MandaStrong
+   - You should see Project Number: 56819
-   - Click "Create"
+   - If you don't see it, click the project dropdown and select it

 3. **Turn on 2 features:**
    - Go to: APIs & Services → Library